kateolmstead/unity-sdk/README.md

         <tr>
             <td><code>milestoneName</code></td>
             <td>string</td>
-            <td>the name of the milestone which should be one of "TUTORIAL" or "CUSTOMn", where n is 1 through 5</td>
+            <td>the name of the milestone, which should be one of "TUTORIAL" or "CUSTOMn", where n is 1 through 5</td>
         </tr>
     </tbody>
 </table>